smartdev00/Solana-Copy-Trading/README.md

   - Only sells tokens if:
     - The source wallet sells the token.
     - TP targets are triggered.
+	- 100% of the token held in your wallet is sold when the tracked wallet sells the same token.

 - **Support for Liquidity Pools**:
-  - Integrates with Raydium Liquidity Pool for token swaps.
+  - Integrates with Raydium Liquidity Pool for token swaps (does not trade on riskier marketplaces such as pump.fun).

 - **Ease of Use**:
   - Configuration via a single `config.ts` file.